 Flux Core vs. MIG

-With the included sample spool of flux core wire, you won’t need gas to test your new welder.
-The Hobart Handler 140 ready to weld right out of the box.
+With the included sample spool of flux core wire, you won’t need gas to test your new MIG welder.
+The Hobart Handler 140 is ready to weld right out of the box.

-This welder includes an internal gas valve and an external regulator and hose.
+This Hobart 140 welder includes an internal gas valve and an external regulator and hose.
 You get everything needed to MIG weld except the solid wire and shielding gas.

 Depending on what welding cylinder size you choose, you can spend up to several hundred dollars to begin MIG welding.
 MIG will give you cleaner welds and more control on thin metal, but at a cost.

 I weld a lot with flux core—because I can weld a lot with it.
-And I like the convenience of gasless welding.
+I like the convenience of gasless welding.
 And this Hobart 140 is a great flux core welder.

-If you mostly work outdoors, or if weld appearance isn’t important for your projects—lawn and garden equipment, fences, etc.—or, if you often take the welder to the work, especially outdoors, then consider a flux core-only welder.
+If you mostly work outdoors, or if weld appearance isn’t a priority—lawn and garden equipment, fences, etc. — you may want to consider a flux core-only welder.

-You can save $100s, and get an easier to carry machine with this one.
+You can save $100s and get an easier-to-carry machine with this welder.

 140-amp MIG welders running on 115V power are best used for thin sheet metal and steel plate up to 3/16-in.
 You’ll need multiple passes and a good 20-amp electrical circuit to weld thicker materials.